In inaugural address, Biden will appeal to national unity

 “These executive actions will deliver relief to the millions of Americans that are struggling in the face of these crises,” Klain said in the memo.
 “President-elect Biden will take action — not just to reverse the gravest damages of the Trump administration — but also to start moving our country forward.”

+Incoming White House communications director Kate Bedingfield said Biden would use his address to the American people to appeal to those frustrated by the rancor of Washington and to explain how his administration will tackle the nation's challenges.

+“I think you can expect that this will be a moment where President-elect Biden will really work to try to turn the page on the divisiveness and the hatred over the last four years and really lay out a positive, optimistic vision for the country, and lay out a way -- lay out a path forward that really calls on all of us to work together," she told “Fox News Sunday.”

-"Full achievement" of Biden's goals will require Congress to act, Klain wrote, including the $1.9 trillion virus relief bill he outlined last Thursday.
+Despite the flurry of expected executive action, "full achievement" of Biden's goals will require Congress to act, Klain said memo, and that includes the $1.9 trillion virus relief bill that Biden outlined last Thursday.
 Klain said that Biden would also propose a comprehensive immigration bill to lawmakers on his first day in office.

+Some lawmakers have already balked at the aid bill's price tag, and immigration overhaul efforts over the past decade and a half have all stalled in Congress.
+Still, Klain expressed optimism.

 “I think there are people in both parties we can work with to move this agenda forward," Klain said Sunday, noting voters elected a 50-50 Senate, where Vice President-elect Kamala Harris will serve as the tie-breaking vote.
 “We’re going to have to find ways to get Democrats and Republicans to work together to get things done.”